 Immigration Legal Services

-The International Institute will be closed to the public until at least, June 1st, 2020 due to the Coronavirus, by executive order of the Governor of Michigan.
-However, we are continuing to meet the needs of our clients and are available to answer your questions by email.
+We are continuing to meet the needs of our clients and are available to answer your questions by phone or email.
 The Immigration Legal Department continues to accept new clients who can be assisted remotely on a case by case basis.
 If you would like to apply for immigration legal services, please complete the Legal Department Contact Form by clicking below:

 - Yumana Dubaisi (Supervising Attorney), firstname.lastname@example.org